yhpham/PumpkinGameJam/README.md

-Sofa King
+# Sofa King

-Developed by:
+### Developed by:

 Amy Liu

 Yelena Pham

 Chris Pike

 Shane Schulte

 Play as either a sofa god or a furniture store employee in this race to become employee of the month!
 The floor is lava and sofas are your way to the finish line.

-Download the Mac version or the Windows version to play.
+Download the Mac version or the Windows version, and use 4 controllers to play.